 The progress report from the CPG Chairman about the activity at CPG could be found in doc.
 ECC(15)062.

-ECC noted the report
+ECC noted the report.

 WG FM

 ECC was invited by WG FM to consider and to support the proposed way forward regarding the final approval of draft ECC deliverables which were approved for public consultation at WGFM#83; see document ECC(15)040.